Aliasing: Sampling sinusoidal functions

 Fig.2 Upper left: Animation depicts a sequence of sinusoids, each with a higher frequency $f$ than the previous ones.
-These "true" signals are also being sampled (blue dots) at a constant sampling frequency or rate $f_s$.
+These "true" signals are also being sampled (blue dots) at a constant sampling frequency or rate $f_\text{s}$.

 Upper right: The continuous Fourier transform of the sinusoid (not the samples).
 The single non-zero component, depicting the actual frequency, means that there is no ambiguity.

 Lower right: The discrete Fourier transform of just the available samples.
 The presence of two components means that the samples can fit at least two different sinusoids, one of which is with the true frequency (upper-right).
-Another sinusoid is with an alias frequency $f-f_{\rm s}$.
+Another sinusoid is with an alias frequency $f-f_\text{s}$.
 (Here the absolute value of it is shown.)

 Lower left: Using the same samples (now in orange), the default reconstruction algorithm produces the lower-frequency sinusoid.

 Sinusoids are an important type of periodic function, because realistic signals are often modeled as the summation of many sinusoids of different frequencies and different amplitudes (for example, with a Fourier series or transform).
 Understanding what aliasing does to the individual sinusoids is useful in understanding what happens to their sum.